 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Microsoft has issued a Security Bulletin Advance Notification, indicating that its April release cycle will contain 11 bulletins.
-Five of them will have the severity rating of critical and will be for Microsoft Windows.
-The remaining six bulletins will have the severity rating of important or moderate and will be for Microsoft Windows, Office, and Exchange.
-Release of these bulletins is scheduled for Tuesday, April 13, 2010.
+Microsoft has issued a Security Bulletin Advance Notification indicating that its January release will contain two bulletins.
+These bulletins will have the severity ratings of critical and important and will be for Microsoft Windows.
+Release of these bulletins is scheduled for Tuesday, January 11, 2011.

 US-CERT will provide additional information as it becomes available.

 Apple has released Mac OS X v10.6.6 to address a vulnerability affecting PackageKit.
 Exploitation of this vulnerability may allow an attacker to execute arbitrary code or cause a denial-of-service condition.

 US-CERT encourages users and administrators to review Apple article HT4498 and apply any necessary updates to help mitigate the risks.